WoozyMasta/discord-invite/README.md

 You can configure maximum age, usage limits, and uniqueness of generated invite links.

+> In essence, this utility solves one problem, makes links for adding to
+> Discord servers eternal, now you don’t have to worry about updating links
+> or server boosts.

 ## Configuration

 The application can be configured using command-line flags or